- SCU Home Page

 Interested in Teaching for Us ?

 We are always looking for talented instructors and new workshops.
-We are currently looking for instructors for all five branches for Winter and Spring 2015.
-If you have a course that can provide value to our community of learners and fits within the Center's vision, mission, and branches, then please email your course proposal with the following information to email@example.com:
+We are currently looking for instructors for all five branches for Summer and Fall 2015.
+If you have a course that can provide value to our community of learners and fits within the Center's vision, mission, and branches, then please email your complete course proposal with the following information to email@example.com:

 - Curriculum Vitae/ Resume